"For I am not ashamed of the gospel: it is the power of God for salvation to everyone who has faith." Romans 1:16

 S C H E D U L E

-*In-person sessions are held at the church.
+*In-person sessions are held at St. Mary of the Assumption.
 To learn more and begin attending, please contact Chris Stier at 937-557-1711 x102 or [email protected].

 F A Q

 Thank you for your interest in becoming Catholic!
 We praise God that he called you here!
 We look forward to helping you get to know him more deeply.
 Let’s begin by answering four common questions.*

 The only reason why anyone should ever become Catholic...is because it’s true.

 Don’t become Catholic...because you’re getting married to a Catholic man.